horjuel1/protocols/scirnaseq3/sciprotocol.md

 ### Indexed primer plates
 Primers for reverse transcription, ligation and PCR indexing steps are ordered at 100 &mu;M. Working dilutions are made to 10 &mu;M in EB (10 mM Tris-Cl pH 8.5) and kept at 4 °C for &le;6 months.

-<span class="critical">CRITICAL:</span>  Spin the primer plates down before opening, but do not spin the plates with nuclei until
-the second-strand synthesis stage (Step 50).
+<span class="critical">CRITICAL:</span>  Spin the primer plates down before opening, but do not spin the plates with nuclei until the second-strand synthesis stage.

-### 10% (vol/vol) igepal
+### 10% (vol/vol) IGEPAL
-Dilute 5 ml of igepal in 45 ml of nuclease-free water.
+Dilute 5 ml of IGEPAL in 45 ml of nuclease-free water.
 Store at room temperature for &le;6 months.

 ### 10% (vol/vol) Triton X-100
 Dilute 5 ml of Triton X-100 in 45 ml of nuclease-free water.
 Store at room temperature for &le;6 months.